chrisvizes/chrisvizes.github.io/_posts/2020-04-15-Blog-about-blog.md

 #### Well I think that wrap things up
-Check out my repository for the blog to see the code behind this, but the best place to learn about how to do this yourself if you're not comfortable with that I have mentioned, is probably a combination of youtube tutorials and guides on Github Pages or Jekyll.
+Check out my repository for the blog to see the code behind this, but the best place to learn about how to do this yourself if you're not comfortable with that I have mentioned, is probably a combination of Youtube tutorials and guides on Github Pages or Jekyll.

 #### Thanks for reading